Quick Take

 Common Health Issues

 In the eyes, progressive retinal atrophy is relatively common, causing blindness as the condition progresses.
-Luckily, a vet can screen for this issue far earlier than when the eyes start to degenerate, giving a better chance of preserving the dog’s vision.
+Luckily, a vet can screen for this issue far earlier than when the eyes start to degenerate, giving owners a better chance of preserving the dog’s vision.

 Patellar luxation – which is caused by the misalignment of the kneecap, calf, and thigh bone – is also common, eventually leading to surgery if it is not caught early enough.
-These dogs may also suffer from deafness (which can be detected from birth), epilepsy, and other eye disease.
+These dogs may also suffer from deafness (which can be detected from birth), epilepsy, and other eye diseases.

 Unfortunately, the majority of health issues aren’t fully seen in the pup before they reach adulthood.
 That’s exactly why breeders should wait until their dogs are at least 2 or 3 years old to breed them.
-Ultimately, the health issues that most commonly plague the Tibetan spaniel include:

 Temperament